Joint Pain & Inflammation

-- Water exercise can also help keep you active while keeping pressure off your inflammed and painful joints.
+- Water exercise can also help keep you active while keeping pressure off your inflamed and painful joints.

 - 2 tablespoons of flaxseed oil a day.

-- Aloe Comfrey Arthritis Gel: 1/4 cup strong comfrey infusion, 1/4 cup aloe vera gel, 5-10 drops essential oil from the list below (Paine is a good one). mix together and keep refrigerated.
+- Aloe Comfrey Arthritis Gel: 1/4 cup strong comfrey infusion, 1/4 cup aloe vera gel, 5-10 drops essential oil from the list below.
+Mix together and keep refrigerated.
 Apply topically to joints of concern, massaging it in gently.
 This will last for up to a week.
 (Recipe from Medicinal Herbs by Rosemary Gladstar)

 Apply on location, diffuse, particularly effective when used in bath.